Swetha Suresh

-Swetha Suresh (born 5 September 1991) first Indian woman to win two first prizes in the World Whistling Convention from India.
-Swetha is commonly called as Whistling Queen, an accomplished Bharathanatyam dancer and classical singer.
+Swetha Suresh (born 5 September 1991) is the first Indian woman to win two first prizes in the World Whistling Convention from India.
+Swetha is commonly referred to as "Whistling Queen", and she is an accomplished Bharathanatyam dancer and classical singer.
 She is also a member of the lesser-known Indian Whistlers Association alongside 400 other whistling enthusiasts.
 She has performed in more than 6,000 shows.
 She is an Audio engineer by academics.